Immain/Channel-Video-Downloader/README.md

 <!-- End Generation Here -->

 # Channel Video Downloader
-This script is designed to download the most recent video from a specified YouTube channel, along with its thumbnail.
+Download the most recent video from a specified YouTube channel, along with its thumbnail.
 It automatically filters out any videos that are shorter than 60 seconds, ensuring only full-length content is saved.
 Both the video and thumbnail are stored in designated directories.

 ## Overview